-The United Lutheran Parish, which consists of three ELCA churches in Shawano County, Wisconsin, is a cooperative ministry endeavor.
-These three churches officially joined as one parish on July 16, 2000, as The United Lutheran Parish.
-They currently share one 3/4 time Lay Pastoral Leader, 1 staff lay minister, and several pulpit supply ministers.
-Communion is celebrated once a month at each congregation.
+The United Lutheran Parish, which consists of five ELCA churches in Shawano County, Wisconsin, is a cooperative ministry endeavor.
+These churches are Peace Lutheran in Tilleda, Elias Lutheran in the Town of Herman, St. John Lutheran in Leopolis, Trinity Lutheran in Birnamwood and St. Paul’s Lutheran in Aniwa.
+Peace, Elias and St. John officially joined as one parish on July 16, 2000, as The United Lutheran Parish.
+Trinity joined in March of 2020 and St. Paul’s joined in October of 2021.
+They currently share one 3/4 time Pastoral Leader, 1 staff lay minister, and several pulpit supply ministers.
+Communion is celebrated twice a month at each congregation.
 Extra worship times are scheduled during Advent and Lent and during Holy Week.

-The confirmation program is a joint effort among the three congregations with classes currently held at the central office in Tilleda.
-Classes are held Wednesdays.
+The confirmation program is a joint effort among three of the congregations with classes currently held at the central office in Tilleda.
+There is also a class being held at Trinity in Birnamwood.
+Classes are held on Wednesdays.

 We have recently appointed a Lay Pastoral Leader, Lois Graper, who has been accepted into the TEEM program through Wartburg Seminary.
 At the end of the approximately 3 year program, she will become ordained.
 See more information about this program on the Our Staff page.
 Bishop Gerald Mansholt of the East Central Synod of Wisconsin has approved Lois to preach and preside at holy communion services for The United Lutheran Parish and to serve as the pastoral leader of TULP during her time at Wartburg.
 Lois has since been given the title Vicar by the Bishop’s Office.
 She is currently serving her 1 year internship at The United Lutheran Parish and continuing her studies at Wartburg.
 She anticipates finishing her classes in 2018, at which time she will be available for a call as an ordained Pastor.
 The parish has been very supportive of her journey and look forward to the day they can call her “Pastor Lois”.